saper0/tsp-heuristics/README.md

 # tsp-heuristics
-Heuristic Algorithms for solving the Traveling Salesman Problem
+Heuristic Algorithms for solving the Traveling Salesman Problem, developed for the 2018W - Computational Optimization course.

 ## Algorithms